pinbo/CRISgo/README.md

 2. The strand option was removed.
 So you need give all 3 sequences in the arguments from the same strand of the reference file.

+## Differences among CRISgov2, CRISgov3, and CRISgov4

+- **CRISgov2** and **CRISgov3** process ".fastq" files, which are uncompressed.
+You need to uncompress the ".fastq.gz" files first.
+In window system, you can use 7-Zip to unzip all the .gz files.

+- **CRISgov4** processes directly on "fastq.gz" files, so no need to uncompress first.

+- **CRISgov2** searches the input sequences in all the "fastq" files first, then searches using the reverse complements of the input sequences to search on those fastq files that have 0 matches in the first round search.
+So it is "orientation" insenstive.

+- **CRISgov3** and **CRISgov4** suppose your input sequences on the 'xxxx_R1_001.fastq.gz' files, so first search on these files, then use the reverse complements of your input sequences to search 'xxxx_R2_001.fastq.gz' files.

 ## Usage

 ```sh